DeaTh-G/tagforce-essentials/README.md

    - (Alternatively run the exe in command line as the following: `tagforce-essentials.exe <path_to_iso>`)
 2. Connect your PSP with USB to copy files to Memory Stick.
 3. Copy the generated `PSP` folder and its contents to the Memory Stick's root.
+4. Install the cheats found in the `Codes\PSP` folder to your installed Cheat Engine of choice.
+   1. TempAR:
+      - Copy the appropriate `*.db` file for your region of the game from `Codes\PSP\TempAR\` to `<psp_root>\seplugins\TempAR\cheats\`.
+   2. CWCheat:
-4. Install the Codes from the `Codes\PSP` folder for your region of the game to TempAR or CWCheat.
+      - Copy the contents of the appropriate `*.db` file for your region of the game from `Codes\PSP\CWCheat\` into the `CHEAT.db` file found in `<psp_root>\seplugins\cwcheat\`.
-5. Turn on the installed cheats in TempAR or CWCheat.
-6. Unplug the PSP and boot up the game and enable the cheats inside TempAR/CWCheat).
+5. Unplug the PSP and boot up the game and enable the cheats inside TempAR/CWCheat.
+   - CWCheat requires all 4 parts of the `Uncensored Cards` cheat to be enabled for it to work otherwise the game/system will crash.
-7. If you've done everything correctly after turning the cheats on in TempAR or CWCheat the mods should now work (certain areas may need to be reloaded if you enable the codes while in them, for example: if the codes are enabled in the Shop the Shop area might need to be reloaded for the codes to work).
+6. If you've done everything correctly after turning the cheats on in TempAR/CWCheat the mods should now work (certain areas may need to be reloaded if you enable the codes while in them, for example: if the codes are enabled in the Shop the Shop area might need to be reloaded for the codes to work).

 # Installation (Emulator)
 1. Download the latest version of [PPSSPP](https://www.ppsspp.org/).